 The Grievance Policy within the ADAS Code of Practice will provide more detail.
 Applicants who are unsuccessful may seek redress through civil legal action.

-If, after having regard to any representations made by the holder of the certificate, ADAS decides to proceed with the proposed suspension or cancellation, ADAS will inform the certificate holder in writing by registered mail to their last known address:
+If, after having considered any responses made by the holder of the licence, ADAS decides to proceed with the proposed suspension or cancellation, ADAS will inform the holder of the licence in writing by registered mail to their last known address:

-The suspension or cancellation takes effect on the date on which notice of the suspension or cancellation is served on the certificate holder by registered mail at their last known address, or on any other later date which is specified in the notice.
+The suspension or cancellation takes effect on the date on which notice of the suspension or cancellation is served on the holder of the licence by registered mail at their last known address, or on any other date which is specified in the notice.